simonsobs/ocs/docs/architecture.rst

-address              Full WAMP address of the feed messages             Cache of previous messages agg_params           Parameters passed to the Aggregator
+address              Full WAMP address of the feed messages             Cache of previous messages agg_params           Parameters passed to the Aggregator buffered             Specifies if Feed data is buffered buffer_time          Specifies how long feed data is buffered,
+                     or how long it should be buffered by the aggregator
 ==================   =================================================